 Herstory documents the legal history of Chinese American women.
 The content of the exhibition is derived from U.S. Supreme Court cases, various state Supreme Court cases, and cases fought by Chinese American women who disproved the ancient Chinese saying “Only unpleasant endings emerge from lawsuits.“ Their courage has forged the way for Chinese American women to gain basic legal standing in the US.

-All in all, the Herstory exhibition is about extraordinary women who fought for their rights and in doing so helped shape a new America for all.
+Overall, the Herstory exhibition is about extraordinary women who fought for their rights, and, in doing so, helped shape a new America for all.

 ABOUT THE CURATOR